 There are, of course, potential pitfalls as well:

 With all this in mind (not to mention what a pain it is to retexture areas after deleting and remaking polygons – Weland’s ‘Remember Deleted Sides’ only works some of the time), I can’t blame anyone for not finding polygon pruning to be the most attractive solution.
-Ideally, you can prevent the need to prune by looking closely at your map geometry before you start texturing to begin with.
+Ideally, you can prevent the need to prune by looking closely at your geometry before you even begin texturing.
 However, I’m surely not the only person who’s planned one thing for a level, then wound up doing something entirely different that required fewer polygons than expected.

 In any case, as time-consuming and frustrating as this process can be, it’s still – to me at least – far preferable to having to sacrifice map complexity.
 Hopefully this helps.